- Published on

 - Efficient indexing on timestamp for time-series queries

-If your goal is to collect data indefinitely, especially for backtesting, then you can extend the TTL or even omit it.
-You can also create more tables for the other data such as Klines, Open Interest, and Funding Rates, customising and partitioning according to your requirements.
+If your goal is to collect as much data as possible — for backtesting or model training, and you have the storage capacity, then you can simply increase the TTL or even omit it.
+You can also create new tables for different data types like Klines, Open Interest, and Funding Rates, customising and partitioning according to your needs.
 You can also create Materialized Views for quick access to this data.
 These are essentially new tables that aggregate the base table at specific intervals.

 const intervals = [